Sustainable water strategies are statutory processes for state-wide water resource planning in Victoria.

 - identify potential ways to improve waterway health.

 Existing sustainable water strategies

-These sustainable water strategies set out long-term plans to secure the water future of Victoria's regions.
-These strategies identified threats to water availability in each region and identify policies and actions to help water users, water corporations and catchment management authorities manage and respond to those threats over the next 50 years.
+The strategies identified threats to water availability in each region and proposed policies and actions to help water users, water corporations and catchment management authorities (CMAs) manage and respond to those threats over the next 50 years.

 Three hundred actions were identified across the four sustainable water strategies.
 Implementation of actions was largely the responsibility of DELWP, water corporations, catchment management authorities, DEDJTR and partners and stakeholders.

 DELWP completed a stock take of all actions in 2016.
 The actions status was further updated as part of the Central Region SWS review and the Western and Gippsland regions SWSs five-yearly assessments.

 Of the 300 actions, nearly 82% are now complete.
 Of the remaining actions, many have been partly implemented, while others are to be implemented through other policies, particularly through the State’s Water Plan, Water for Victoria, or through implementation of the Murray Darling Basin Plan.
 Each SWS tab below has more information about an individual action's status.